cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 `invoke` returns the same data as `handle`.

-**Virtual machine**s should also implement a `describe` function which returns metadata about the code handlers it supports. `describe` takes the **code id** as an input parameter and returns an array of **message** handler metadata containing:
+**Virtual machine**s should also implement a `describe` function which returns metadata about the code handlers it supports. `describe` takes the **handle id** as an input parameter and returns an array of **message** handler metadata containing:
 - the **message name**
 - its **volatility** enum value
 - opaque bytes of additional metadata

 The **hypervisor** module itself handles the following **module messages**:
-* `create(virtual machine id, code id, account address?)`: creates a new account in the specified code environment with the specified code id and optional pre-defined account address (if not provided, a new address is generated).
+* `create(code id, account address?)`: creates a new account in the specified code environment with the specified code id and optional pre-defined account address (if not provided, a new address is generated).
 The `on_create` message is called if it is implemented by the account.
 * `destroy(account address)`: deletes the account with the specified address and calls the `on_destroy` message if it is implemented by the account.
-* `migrate(account address, virtual machine id, new code id, miration data)`: migrates the account with the specified address to the new code environment and code id.
+* `migrate(account address, new code id, miration data)`: migrates the account with the specified address to the new code environment and code id.
 The `on_migrate` message must be implemented by the new code and must not return an error for migration to succeed. `migrate` can only be called by the account itself (or by the app outside normal execution flow).
-* `force_migrate(account address, new virtual machine id, new code id, init data, destroy data)`: this can be used when no `on_migrate` handler can perform a proper migration to the new code.
+* `force_migrate(account address, new code id, init data, destroy data)`: this can be used when no `on_migrate` handler can perform a proper migration to the new code.
 In this case, `on_destroy` will be called on the old event, its state will be cleared, and `on_create` will be called on the new code.
 This is a destructive operation and should be used with caution.

 ### Module Lifecycle & Messages